suz608/expense-tracker/README.md

 - **Expense Grid**: Displays a table of expenses with columns for date, amount, and category.
 - **Pie Chart**: A dynamic D3.js pie chart visualizing the total expenses per category (e.g., Food, Housing, Health, etc.).
 - **LocalStorage Sync**: All expenses are saved to and loaded from `localStorage`, allowing persistence across sessions.
 The app listens for `storage` events and updates the grid and chart accordingly.
-- **Responsive Design**: The app is fully responsive, leveraging Angular Material and CSS Flexbox to ensure it looks good on both desktop and mobile devices.
+- **Responsive Design**: The app is fully responsive, leveraging Angular Material and SASS to ensure it looks good on both desktop and mobile devices.

 ---